shenlin192/My-little-technique/Frontend standard.md

 4. Do not use 'cm' as CSS style unit
 5. Do not use !important if not absolutly necessary.
 6. If you are writing a complicated page, do not mix all `@media` logic together, seperate them according to the HTML structure.
-7. If you are writing a simply page, do not seperate all `@media` logic in little pieces, mix them according to different section of the HTML structure,
+7. If you are writing a simply page, do not seperate all `@media` logic in little pieces, mix them according to different section of the HTML structure.
+8. Do not leave the unused style code in your css files.
+Remember to delete them after your test
+9. Think about to code in less.
+It can help you better organise your code.

 A good example to use breakpoints